-- Don't attend a planning presentation unless an officer is present and/or it has been organised by officers. - Do attend a public meeting or exhibition to gather information about planning proposals. - Do ask relevant questions for the purposes of clarifying your understanding of the proposals. - Do remember that the presentation is not part of the formal process of debate and determination of any subsequent application; this will be carried out by the Development Management Control Committee. - Do be aware that a presentation is a form of lobbying you can express views, but must not give an indication of how you or other Members might vote.
+- Don't attend a private planning presentation not open to the general public unless an officer is present and/or it has been organised by officers. - Do attend a public meeting or exhibition to gather information about planning proposals. - Do ask relevant questions for the purposes of clarifying your understanding of the proposals. - Do remember that the presentation is not part of the formal process of debate and determination of any subsequent application; this will be carried out by the Development Management Control Committee. - Do be aware that a presentation is a form of lobbying you can express views, but must not give an indication of how you or other Members might vote.